opensergo/opensergo.github.io/docs/quick-start/quick-start-dashboard.md

 ---
-sidebar_position: 1
+sidebar_position: 10
 ---

-# OpenSergo Quick Start
+# OpenSergo Dashboard UI

-This topic is about how to set up and use OpenSergo Dashboard.
+This topic is about how to set up and use OpenSergo Dashboard UI.

 ## 1. Prerequisite